usaid-cs/yesterday-i-learned/random.md

 - [Bookkeepers work under accountants](https://www.skillsacademy.co.za/senior-bookkeeper/), and, in general, the finance department. *Senior* bookkeepers can also work on payroll.
 Accountants [plan out what bookkeepers will record](http://www.stasuik.com/what-is-the-difference-between-an-accountant-and-a-bookkeeper/), as well as manage the process used to monitor business activities.
 So, in a way, bookkeepers are accountants that didn't do CPA.
 - Closets are fixed, full-height clothing containers.
 Wardrobes are portable, full-height clothing containers.
 Dressers are half-height clothing containers.
 - When it comes to sealing letters, [the type of wax you use makes a difference](https://www.reddit.com/r/coolguides/comments/cx7e1l/guide_to_sealing_wax_etiquette/).
 Red seals mean formal business (the usual kind), black wax is for death and other types of mourning, green is for casual stuff, pink is for congratulations, white is for wedding invitations, and blue means romance and passion.
 Sealing wax is not wax.
 [It is shellac](https://youtu.be/xxb-XqsgaqM).
 - Turns out you can never ask others [how to be a good wife/mother/daughter in law](https://www.zhihu.com/question/343092533).
 It's not possible to get a straight answer, even if you were a woman.
-Everyone says you are holding yourself hostage.
+Everyone says you are holding yourself hostage ("道德绑架", moral coercion).
 No one will tell you how to be a good anything.
 You just have to guess.
 Anyway, the answer to being a good husband (because for some reason *that's* okay to share) is: "有钱，足以养活老婆一家的，让他们全在家歇着，你一个人养活他们，家务全包，孩子自己带，还不说一句怨言。女人都想要这样的。"
 - [About a quarter of Okinawa is used to host US army bases](https://www.youtube.com/watch?v=A0qt0hdCQtg).
 - Home gyms appeal to those who a) have a home, and b) don't have time to go to the gym. *Dads*.
 - On ["token auth" vs "JWT token auth"](https://stackoverflow.com/a/40495728/1558430), it just seems to be that JWT tokens have automatic expiry dates.
 This causes JWT auths to end up having session-like characteristics.